Non-stationary time series attribution for heatwaves over Europe

-Aside from modelling the seasonal cycle, the first-order assumption of the Markov process may be questionable.
-To investigate the effect of this choice, we expand the analysis to include a second-order Markov process to capture dependencies on a longer timescale.
-To this end, we can rewrite Eq.~(\ref{eqn:markov_chain}) to and can therefore calculate the likelihood ratio using this likelihood formulation.

-As described in \citet{Smith_markov}, the estimation of the model is similar to that for a first-order Markov process, but now also with respect to the newly introduced variable (trivariate problem).
-The likelihood formulation can then be written similarly to Sect. \ref{sec:Markov} and the fitting procedure is analogous to Sect. \ref{sec:attribution_workflow}.
-However, because of the more complex likelihood structure, the fitting procedure is more costly than for the first-order Markov process.

-The effect of choosing a second-order Markov process will be shown based on maximum temperature and the southern European region.
+The effect of choosing a second-order Markov process will be shown based on maximum temperature and the southern European region, using a fitting procedure analogous to that of Sect.~\ref{sec:attribution_workflow} and the logistic model as tail dependence function, i.e. Eq.~(\ref{eqn:logistic_tail_3}) together with the likelihood of Eq.~(\ref{eqn:markov_chain_2}).

-As can be seen in Fig.~\ref{fig:parameter_estimates_second_order}, the resulting and scale parameters are in a similar range for the first and second order Markov process.
+As can be seen in Fig.~\ref{fig:parameter_estimates_second_order}, the resulting scale parameters are in a similar range for the first- and second-order Markov process.
 The shape parameter estimates are slightly higher for the second-order Markov process in both scenarios, indicating a tendency towards greater variability in the data.
 As expected, the main difference between using a first- and second-order Markov process lies in the dependence parameter.
 Using the second-order Markov process results in weaker dependence.
-A reason for this can be seen in the fact that for higher time lags, the variability of the atmosphere reduces the dependence.
+The reason is that, for higher time lags, the variability of the atmosphere reduces the dependence.

-When calculating the likelihood ratios for the second order Markov process model (Fig.~\ref{fig:boxplot_probability_ratio_reg_19_so_mc_model1}), a tendency towards smaller values can be seen for the second-order Markov process model over a large number of years.
+When calculating the likelihood ratios for the second-order Markov process model (Fig.~\ref{fig:boxplot_probability_ratio_reg_19_so_mc_model1}), a tendency towards smaller values can be seen for the second-order Markov process model over a large number of years.
 This may indicate the presence of dependencies with a lag greater than one day, such that the resulting likelihoods differ due to the dependence assumption of the first-order Markov process.